Chavez still 'alive' in Venezuela a year after dying of cancer

 "He lives in each of our hearts."

-Every day at 4:25 p.m., a cannon reminds January 23 residents of the exact time of Chavez's death while his face adorns walls all over the neighborhood.
+Every day at 4:25 p.m., a cannon reminds January 23 residents of the exact time of Chavez's death while his face adorns walls all over the neighbourhood.

 One large mural depicts the former president as one of Jesus' disciples, alongside leftist icons such as Ernesto "Che" Guevara, Karl Marx and Fidel Castro.